2985578957/flex_extract/Documentation/html/_sources/installation.rst.txt

 Dependencies
 ============

-The software required for running ``flex_extract`` depends on the :doc:`Documentation/Overview/app_modes` and therefore is described in the respective specific installation sections.
+The software required to run ``flex_extract`` depends on the :doc:`Documentation/Overview/app_modes` and therefore is described in the respective specific installation sections.

 Generally speaking, ``flex_extract`` requires `Python 3`_ and Fortran together with certain modules / libraries.
-We tested ``flex_extract`` with the python3 package from the the GNU/Linux distribution and Anaconda Python.
-The required python3 modules should prefarably be installed as distribution packages, or alternatively using Python's own package manager ``pip`` (this may mess up some aspects of your python installation, especially if you use ``pip`` as root.
+We tested ``flex_extract`` with the Python3 package from the the GNU/Linux distribution and Anaconda Python.
+The required Python3 modules should prefarably be installed as distribution packages, or alternatively using Python's own package manager ``pip`` (this may mess up some aspects of your python installation, especially if you use ``pip`` as root.
 Think about using virtual environments.).

-Before installing the system packages check the availability with ``dpkg -s <package-name> |  grep Status`` or ``rpm -q <package_name>``, depending on your system.
+Before installing the system packages check the availability with (Debian-based system) ``dpkg -s <package-name> |  grep Status`` or (Redhat-based system)``rpm -q <package_name>``.
 For example:

 .. code-block:: sh

    $ dpkg -s libeccodes-dev |  grep Status
    # or
    $ rpm -q libeccodes-dev